rambala12/nflfantasypredictor/README.md

-# nflfantasypredictor
+# NFL Fantasy Football Predictor
-Predicts the player rankings for upcoming NFL season
+Using different machine learning models, the yardage for a wide receiver will be predicted.
+This will ultimately be expanded to include other positions.